Henneguya zschokkei: Description

+Life cycle

+Henneguya zschokkei, a myxozoan, has a complex life cycle involving multiple stages in the intermediate host and the definitive host.
+Beginning with myxospores, the spores produced by Henneguya zschokkei encyst in the definitive host's muscle tissue.

+Myxospore stage

+Myxospores enter the water when infected salmon die.
+The myxospores are released by the dead salmon during decomposition, exposing living salmon to these myxospores.
+They attach to the salmon by attaching to skin, fins, and gills of the salmon, penetrating the fish skin, then remains dormant in the salmon's muscle tissue.

+Intermediate host

+An intermediate host of the Henneguya zschokkei myxozoan is the oligochaete worm, an annelid worm.
+These worms consume infected salmon tissue resulting in infection that produces new myxospores, releasing new myxospores in the water which may result in the definitive host, a salmon, being infected.
+This completes the life cycle of Henneguya zschokkei.

 Metabolism

 H. zschokkei is incapable of aerobic respiration, making it one of a handful of truly anaerobic animals.
 It also lacks a mitochondrial genome and therefore mitochondria.

-Like all Myxozoans, H. zschokkei is ultimately a highly derived cnidarian and is more closely related to jellyfish and sea anemones than those are to corals.
+Like all myxozoans, H. zschokkei is ultimately a highly derived cnidarian and is more closely related to jellyfish and sea anemones than those are to corals.
 However, this obligate internal parasite so little resembles cnidarians (let alone other multicellular animals) that it, along with many other species in the class Myxosporea, were initially categorized as protozoa.
 It is nevertheless most closely related to jellyfish.
 This species, like most myxosporeans, lacks many of the diagnostic criteria that identify cnidarians.
 It is without nervous, epithelial, gut or muscle cells of any kind.

 This parasite has not only lost its mitochondria and the mitochondrial DNA residing in them, but also the nuclear genes that code for mitochondrial reproduction.
 What genetic instructions for these functions that remain lie in useless pseudogenes.

 Origins

 The origin and cause of H. zschokkei's highly reduced genome are not yet known.
 While eukaryotes are known for aerobic respiration, a few unicellular lineages native to hypoxic environments have also lost this capacity.
 In the absence of oxygen, these single-celled organisms lose the portions of their genome that anticipate and govern aerobic respiration.
 These unusual eukaryotes have developed mitochondria-related organelles (MROs) that fulfill many of the functions of conventional mitochondria.
 However, there is no evidence of such an adaptation in the multicellular H. zschokkei.

 One hypothesis advanced to explain the highly unusual habit of H. zschokkei and its fellow myxosporeans invokes the cancers of cnidarians.
 On this explanation, animals such as H. zschokkei were originally cancerous growths in free-swimming jellyfish that escaped their parent organism, thereafter becoming a separate species that parasitized other animals.
+In this H. zschokkei may resemble other pathological organisms that are essentially cancer cells from a neoplasm that once afflicted individual animals, which have escaped their host to lead independent lives.
+One example of this etiology and rare form of speciation is Canine transmissible venereal tumor.